kiaras4/comp423-course-notes/docs/tutorials/rust-setup.md

     The above code block contains a / before the ``` for displaying purposes.
 The / will not be used in the actual code

-**Welcome!** This is the tutorial for creating a basic "Hello, World!" using Rust.
+**Welcome!** This is the tutorial for creating a basic "Hello, COMP423!" using Rust.

 ## Prerequisites: